 In all fairness, as Zucco’s first scene has the scientist seeing visions of the four scientists scorning him for these same ideas, and Zucco replies to them in a tone that reaches shouting before long, one could probably forgive those who find Zucco’s character mentally unbalanced.

-Another thing that positively stood out was portions of the setting, especially the mist-covered marshlands where some of the action took place.
+Another thing that positively stood out were portions of the setting, especially the mist-covered marshlands where some of the action took place.
 It had a suitably creepy vibe, despite the cheapness of the film, and I’ve personally always liked how swamps look, especially in black-and-white.
 I wish more of the horror sequences had taken place in such a setting, though.

 When all’s said and done, The Mad Monster certainly pales in comparison to some of the classics of the 1940’s, and really, would probably only appeal to fans of the lower-end B movies of the time period (such as The Monster Maker, coincidentally directed by the same guy).
 I enjoyed it more this time around than when I first saw it, but ultimately, there’s so many more memorable and just plain better movies out there than this one.
 I did appreciate the victim choices, though, so kudos there.